Costco Chicken Meatballs Teriyaki & Pineapple - AmyLu

 AmyLu has 3 methods for heating these already precooked chicken meatballs and I’m including my own personal air fryer instructions for these meatballs.

-- Oven – Preheat oven to 325°.
-Heat on baking tray or in baking dish for 15-20 minutes.
+Oven: Preheat the oven to 325°.
+Heat on a baking tray or baking dish for 15-20 minutes.

-- Stove Top: Coat pan with a tablespoon of olive or canola oil and saute meatballs on medium to high heat until warm and browned.
+Stove Top: Coat pan with a tablespoon of oil and saute meatballs on medium to high heat until warm and browned.
 Add water to steam as needed.

-- Microwave: Heat a serving (4) of meatballs on high for 45 seconds.
-Times may vary depending on Microwave
+Microwave: Heat a serving (4) of meatballs on high for 45 seconds.
+Times may vary depending on the microwave

-- CFDB Method – Air fry at 350° for 7 minutes.
-Shake once or twice during cooking process.
+CFDB Method – Air fry at 350° for 7 minutes.
+Shake once or twice while cooking.

 Costco Chicken Meatball Nutritional Information